New York State Association of Independent Schools: Professional learning

 NYSAIS organizes conferences, workshops, and residential institutes for teachers, school heads, trustees, assistant and division heads, business and financial managers, and administrators.
 Most of the residential conferences are held at Mohonk Mountain House in New Paltz.

-NYSAIS professional learning includes approximately 95 multi-day residential conferences and day-long workshops including the Beginning Teachers Institutes (BTI), Experienced Teachers Institutes (ETI), Emerging Leaders Institutes (ELI), Division Leaders Institute (DLI), the Justice, Equity, and Diversity Institute, as well as topical workshops and conferences for teachers and administrators.
+NYSAIS professional learning includes approximately 95 multi-day residential conferences and day-long workshops.
 Some are collaborative efforts with neighboring state associations of independent schools.
-NYSAIS professional development provides timely opportunities for education and networking.
-NYSAIS residential professional learning is directed by Associate Director Dr. Matt Suzuki.
-The NYSAIS institutes and workshops are directed by Associate Director Marcy Mann.

-Experienced Leaders Advising Schools program

-The NYSAIS Experienced Leaders Advising Schools (ELAS) program is a mission-driven initiative established in 2012 to meet a growing need from member schools.
-ELAS provides high-impact, low-cost advising and mentoring in areas such as governance, leadership, and long-term planning.
-ELAS advisors (referred to as ELAS Ed-visors) include retired heads of school and senior administrators.
-ELAS Ed-visors have extensive experience in independent school management and assist NYSAIS schools in finance and investment, fundraising, strategic planning, board structure, governance, succession planning, school leadership, and accreditation.
-Built upon a solid foundation of best practices combined with current research, each Ed-visement will be custom-designed to meet the specific needs of your educational community.
-The ELAS program is directed by the NYSAIS Associate Director for Evaluation and Accreditation Shannon Rogers.

 Emerging Leaders Institute

 In 2010, participants at the NYSAIS Think Tank identified the need to create a professional development program for emerging leaders in NYSAIS schools.
 In 2011, NYSAIS launched the NYSAIS Emerging Leaders Institute (ELI) with 16 cohort members.
 For the sixth cohort group (2021-2023) the program will be directed by Eric Osorio and Jessica Romero.
 The current cohort includes participants from a diverse range of backgrounds and independent schools across New York State.
 Admission to the 2-year program is competitive and must include the strong endorsement of one's current Head of School.

-Successful completion of this hybrid learning program involves full participation in residential conferences, one-day workshops and online seminars in addition to independent work throughout the two-year cohort experience.
-Major program components include: